 Labour, Lib Dem and Green proposals will maintain standards with detailed, useful, relevant information for parents and schools.
-Before you vote, do your homework. #ValueEducation #VoteEducation.
+Before you vote, do your homework. #ValueEducation #VoteEducation bit.ly/2rdEq2u

-Spend on the post, totalling just under \pounds 1,300, appears in five invoices.
+Spend on the post, totalling just under £1,300, appears in five invoices.
 One invoice shows the post had nearly 79,000 impressions.